Michael Rose

 2021

-Rose, Michael, & Schleicher, Katharina (2021).
+Rose, M., & Schleicher, K. (2021).
 Transformative Indikatoren: Zielorientierung und Wirkungsabschätzung in Reallaboren.
 In: Gemeinhardt, Alexander; Lehmann, Karen (Hrsg.): Wege transformativer Forschung: Zielorientierung und Indikatoren.
-Darmstadt: Schader-Stiftung, S. 53-63 [open access content].
+Darmstadt: Schader-Stiftung, S. 53-63 [free open access content].

 2020

-Newig, Jens, & Rose, Michael (2020).
+Newig, J., & Rose, M. (2020).
 Cumulating evidence in environmental governance, policy and planning research: towards a research reform agenda.
-Journal of Environmental Policy & Planning, 22(5), 667-681 [open access content].
+Journal of Environmental Policy & Planning, 22(5), 667-681. [free open access content]

 2019

-Rose, Michael (2019).
+Rose, M. (2019).
 Non-identity – So what?
 A political scientist’s perspective on a curious but somehow arbitrary problem.
-Intergenerational Justice Review, 5(2), 54-55 [free open access content].
+Intergenerational Justice Review, 5(2), 54-55. [free open access content]

-Rose, Michael; Wanner, Matthias; Hilger, Annaliesa (2019): Das Reallabor als Forschungsprozess und Infrastruktur für nachhaltige Entwicklung: Konzepte, Herausforderungen und Empfehlungen.
+Rose, M., Wanner, M.,& Hilger, A. (2019): Das Reallabor als Forschungsprozess und Infrastruktur für nachhaltige Entwicklung: Konzepte, Herausforderungen und Empfehlungen.
 2. aktualisierte und erweiterte Auflage.
 Wupperal Paper 196.
-Wuppertal: Wuppertal Institut für Klima, Umwelt, Energie gGmbH [open access content, 38 pages].
+Wuppertal: Wuppertal Institut für Klima, Umwelt, Energie gGmbH (38 pages). [free open access content]

 2018

-Rose, Michael; Wanner, Matthias; Hilger, Annaliesa (2018): Das Reallabor als Forschungsprozess und -infrastruktur für nachhaltige Entwicklung: Konzepte, Herausforderungen und Empfehlungen.
+Rose, M., Wanner, M., & Hilger, A. (2018): Das Reallabor als Forschungsprozess und -infrastruktur für nachhaltige Entwicklung: Konzepte, Herausforderungen und Empfehlungen.
 1. Auflage.
-NaWiKo Synthese Working Paper No. 1 [open access content, 36 pages].
+NaWiKo Synthese Working Paper No. 1 (36 pages). [free open access content].

 2017

-Rose, Michael; Schleicher, Katharina (2017): Was tragen die Wuppertaler Reallabore zur Wohlstandstransformation bei?
+Rose, M., & Schleicher, K. (2017): Was tragen die Wuppertaler Reallabore zur Wohlstandstransformation bei?
 Ein Leitfaden für einfache Wirkungsabschätzungen in transdisziplinären Projekten.
-Wuppertal: Zentrum für Transformationsforschung und Nachhaltigkeit (TransZent) [open access online brochure, 13 pages].
+Wuppertal: Zentrum für Transformationsforschung und Nachhaltigkeit (TransZent) (13 pages). [free open access content]

 2016